 Where to stay in Miami:

 I like South Beach for the vibe, the people-watching and the shopping.
-In my post from December I stayed at The Hall, a block back from the beach at 1500 Collins.
+In my post from December I stayed at The Hall (2020: now permanently closed), a block back from the beach at 1500 Collins.
 This time I was smack bang on Ocean Drive in amongst the scene!

 Yes, it’s noisy to stay right on Ocean Drive, but that’s what was so cool about staying at The Tides.
 I’d had my eye on this 80-year old art deco hotel since I’d had drinkies in the lobby here about six years ago at a travel function.
 The interior is designed by my girl-crush Kelly Wearstler (of Viceroy hotel fame in LA) and the yellow umbrellas over tables on the front veranda pop against the marble exterior.